 Step 6: Ready approximately 2 weeks after paperwork has been submitted.

-Step 1: Add yourself to the agenda
+Step 1: Add yourself to the HSS ICC agenda

-One week before your proposal date, add yourself to the agenda.
-This can be done through the organization who is sponsoring your proposal or by emailing the Director of Administration by 10 am.
+One week before your proposal date and the Friday before your submit your completed proposal packet, add yourself to the HSS ICC meeting agenda.
+This does not require you to be present at the meeting, but it does require you to communicate at least 24 hours in advance to either the organization that is sponsoring you or the Director of Administration to add you to the agenda for the following week.

 Step 2: Proposal Packet